8/16

 Shift to: recover > train.

-This reframing creates:
+This reframing usually gives you:

 • Better long-term progress